kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 **Pros**

 * No core API Change.
 Leverages an existing and well-established Kubernetes mechanism for attaching metadata.
 * Supports node-restricted labels.
-For labels in restricted domains (e.g., kubernetes.io/),the admission controller prevents the Kubelet from modifying them.
+For labels in restricted domains (e.g., kubernetes.io/), the admission controller prevents the Kubelet from modifying them.

 **Cons**